 Hybrid systems are systems that allow more than one computational model in a system to be used.
-Experience suggest that several MoC are required for the design of a complete system.[4].
+Experience suggest that several MoC are required for the design of a complete system.[5].
+A nice illustration of the need for multiple computational models can be found in [22]: